-In rendering the opinions set forth below, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity to the original documents of all documents submitted to us as copies.
-As to any facts material to such opinions, we have, when relevant facts were not independently established, relied upon the aforesaid instruments, certificates and documents and the representations and warranties made therein without undertaking to verify the same by independent investigation.
-We have also assumed that the documents referred to herein have been duly authorized by all parties thereto other than the Commission and are, where appropriate, legally binding obligations of, and enforceable in accordance with their terms against all parties, except the Commission, and that the actions required to be taken and consent required to be obtained by such parties, have or will be taken or obtained.
-We do not render any opinion with respect to the adequacy of security for the 2015A Subordinate Revenue Bonds or the sources of payment in respect of the 2015A Subordinate Revenue Bonds.
+In rendering our opinion, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals, the conformity to the original documents of all documents submitted to us as copies and the authenticity of certificates of public officials.
+As to any facts material to our opinion, we have assumed the validity of and have not undertaken to verify the factual matters set forth in such agreements, certificates and other documents by independent investigation, and we have relied on the covenants, warranties and representations made by the Commission and the Trustee in such certificates and in the Indenture.
+We have also assumed that the documents referred to herein have been duly authorized by all parties thereto other than the Commission and are, where appropriate, legally binding obligations of, and enforceable in accordance with their terms against, all such other parties.

-Based upon the foregoing, it is our opinion, under existing law and as of the date hereof, and subject to the qualifications and limitations set forth herein, that:
+Based upon and subject to the foregoing and the additional assumptions, qualifications and limitations set forth below, we are of the opinion that: